Danappelxx/SwiftMongoDB/README.md

 let subjects = MongoCollection(collectionName: "subjects", client: client)
 ```

 An important aspect of SwiftMongoDB is how it handles inserting documents.
 Most of the work will be done with a medium called MongoDocument, where you insert either a `[String : AnyObject]` type dictionary, a JSON string, or from a mongoose-like schema.
-It then gets converted to a MongoDB type called BSON behind the scenes (you, fortunately, don't have to worry about this).
+It then gets converted to a lower level type called BSON behind the scenes (you, fortunately, don't have to worry about this).

 For example, say you wanted to create a human named Dan.
 This is how it would look in JSON: